Maude Andrews Ohl

-Maude Andrews Ohl (pen names, Annulet Andrews; December 29, 1862 – January 7, 1943) was an American journalist, poet, and novelist.
-She was The Atlanta Constitution's (since, The Atlanta Journal-Constitution) first woman reporter.
+Maude Andrews Ohl (December 29, 1862 – January 7, 1943), known by her pen name Annulet Andrews, was an American journalist, poet, and novelist.
+She was The Atlanta Constitution's (later The Atlanta Journal-Constitution) first woman reporter.
 Her published works include a biography about James Abbott McNeill Whistler, Cousin Butterfly: Being Some Memories of Whistler (1904); the novels The Wife of Narcissus (1908), and Melissa Starke (1935); as well as poetry collection Songs of Day and Night.

 Early life and education

 Maude Annulet Andrews was born in Taliaferro County, Georgia, December 29, 1862, in the home of her great-grandfather, Joshua Morgan.
-In infancy she went with her parents to Washington, Georgia, where she spent the years of her childhood in the home of her grandfather, Judge Garnett Andrews, one of the most distinguished jurists in the state.
+In infancy, she went with her parents to Washington, Georgia, where she spent the years of her childhood in the home of her grandfather, Judge Garnett Andrews, a jurist in the state.
 It was a sprawling estate with old orchards and terraced gardens, surrounded by a forest of giant trees.
 Ohl's father was Dr. Henry Andrews.
 Her cousins included Fanny Andrews, a popular novelist, and Eliza A. Bowen, the astronomer.
 Ohl was also related to General Robert Toombs.

 Ohl received a liberal education and early showed her bent towards literature.

-As a mere child, Ohl began writing poetry, much of which was printed.
+While still a child, Ohl began writing poetry, much of which was printed.